chaos-mesh/chaos-mesh/doc/time_chaos.md

 * **mode** defines the mode to select pods.
 * **selector** specifies the target pods for chaos injection.
 * **timeOffset** specifies the offset of time. `sec` means the offset of seconds and `nsec` means the offset of nanoseconds.
 * **duration** defines the duration for each chaos experiment.
-In the sample file above, the network partition lasts for 10 seconds.
+In the sample file above, the time chaos lasts for 10 seconds.
 * **scheduler** defines the scheduler rules for the running time of the chaos experiment.
 For more rule information, see <https://godoc.org/github.com/robfig/cron>.

 ## Limitation